chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_recipe_data_bags.rst

    my_bag = data_bag_item("apps", "my_app")

-The data bag item's keys and values can be accessed with a |ruby| hash:
+The data bag item's keys and values can be accessed with a |hash|:

 .. code-block:: ruby